Skip to main content

 • Wall additions and removals

-• A Pickering building permits is necessary for any proposed change of use, even without any construction (for example, office space to retail or from a basement den to bedroom).
+• A Pickering building permit is necessary for any proposed change of use, even without any construction (for example, office space to retail or from a basement den to bedroom).

 • Decks: Enclosed or Open